LibbyJane/react/cooking-ninja/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+## Json Server
+From the `data` directory, run:
+### `node Server.js`
+Json server will serve up the database at https://localhost:3001

-In the project directory, you can run:
+In the main project directory, you can run:

 ### `npm start`